apache/infrastructure-website/content/pages/services.md

   - `www.apache.org` is the main ASF website.
   - <a href="https://apache.org/dev/#web" targety="_blank">ASF project websites</a>.
   - An index of <a href="https://projects.apache.org/projects.html?name" target="_blank">all ASF projects</a>.
-  - Documentation for the [ASF-Pelican template](asf-pelican.html) ASF projects can use to build and deploy their project websites.
+  - Any ASF project can use the [ASF-Pelican template](asf-pelican.html) as the basis for their project website.
   - Details about individual <a href="https://home.apache.org/" target="_blank">ASF Committers</a>.
   - Notes about committers' <a href="https://apache.org/dev/new-committers-guide.html#public_html" target="_blank">personal web spaces</a>.